The sdkmanager is a CLI tool that allows users to view, install, update, and uninstall available packages for the Android SDK.

 openjdk version "10.0.1" 2018-04-17 OpenJDK Runtime Environment (build 10.0.1+10-Ubuntu-3ubuntu1) OpenJDK 64-Bit Server VM (build 10.0.1+10-Ubuntu-3ubuntu1, mixed mode)

-After successful JAVA installation we can proceed to installation of Android SDK.
+After successful JAVA installation, we can proceed to the installation of Android SDK.
 We need to download the binaries from Android Developers Website.
 If you open the link above in the browser you can find available zip files under the "Command Line Tools only" part.
 To download binaries from terminal run the command below:

 Once it's installed unzip with the following command